 Behavioral Intervention - The Care Team: Brandeis convenes a team of professionals to receive reports of concerning behavior and to make deliberate decisions about appropriate, individualized courses of action for supporting students of concern.
-The team may make referrals to a student conduct process, to a health or wellness resource, or to any other care provider so as to maximize the student's wellbeing and/or academic and social success.
-A Care Team Case Manager oversees the day-to-day functioning of the University Care Team.
+The team may make referrals to a variety of resources.
+Some common interventions may be: